 Level 3 - Individualised Skills Training

 Level 3 training is a practical training program for designated school staff that focuses on the individual student’s diabetes management.
-This training is hands on and delivered face to face by a qualified healthcare professional (where appropriate the clinical treating team).
-Training will be prioritised for students who are newly diagnosed and who are unable to self-manage administer insulin.
+This training is hands on and delivered face-to-face by a qualified healthcare professional (where appropriate the student’s healthcare team).
+Training will be prioritised for students who are newly diagnosed, unable to self-administer insulin, requires support to manage their diabetes or experiences a significant transition or change in their diabetes management (e.g. starting insulin pump) or is moving school or preparing for school camp.

-Level 3 training takes 2-3 hours to complete per student, a minimum of 2 and up to 8 staff can attend the training, and each person will be provided with a certificate at the end of Level 3.
+Level 3 training takes 2-3 hours to complete per student.
+A minimum of 2 and up to 8 key staff can attend the training.
+Each participant will be provided with a certificate at the end of Level 3.

 For more information about this level of training, you can contact a member of the Diabetes in Schools team.

-- Staff are aware of the responsible people in the school who are designated to provide specific assistance to students with type 1 diabetes and can administer insulin when necessary, and
+- staff are aware of the designated staff in the school who are responsible for providing specific assistance to students with type 1 diabetes and can administer insulin when necessary

-- Principals ensure that an appropriate number of designated staff, relative to the size of the school and the number of students with type 1 diabetes, undertake Level 2 training to have the knowledge and skills to assist with supporting students with type 1 diabetes.
-Level 3 practical (face-to-face) skills training may also be appropriate for school staff who are supporting a student who is newly diagnosed or unable to self-administer insulin.
+- principals ensure that an appropriate number of designated staff, relative to the size of the school and the number of students with type 1 diabetes, undertake Level 2 training to have the knowledge and skills to assist with supporting students with type 1 diabetes

 Managing type 1 diabetes is a 24/7 job.
-It impacts everything a child does from what they eat, to the sport they play, to sleepovers and even playtime.
+It impacts everything a child does from what they eat, to the sport they play, to excursions and camps.

 Type 1 diabetes can place families under significant stress as they do everything they can to keep their child safe and healthy – especially when they go to school.